influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 > A user must make the request via `influxd-ctl entropy repair <shard ID>`.
 > More info [below](#Detecting-and-repairing-entropy)

-The node requests the digest from the next node.
+Using `node1` and `node2` from the example [above](#detecting-entropy) – `node1` asks `node2` for a digest of `shard1`.
+`node1` diffs its own local `shard1` digest and `node2`'s `shard1` digest,
-The local digest and the other node's digest are `diff`'d again, which creates a new digest containing only the difference between the two nodes.
+then creates a new digest containing only the differences (the diff digest).
-The diff digest is used to create a patch containing only the data the next node is missing.
+The diff digest is used to create a patch containing only the data `node2` is missing.
-The node sends the patch to the remote node and instructs it to apply it.
+`node1` sends the patch to `node2` and instructs it to apply it.

-Once the remote node finishes applying the patch, it queues a repair for that shard locally.
+Once `node2` finishes applying the patch, it queues a repair for `shard1` locally.

-The "node-to-node" shard repair continues until it's run on every data node owning shards in the shard group.
+The "node-to-node" shard repair continues until it runs on every data node that owns the shard in need of repair.

 ### Repair order
 Repairs between shard owners happen in a deterministic order.